 Nancy and Carl Gropper of the Will and Ann Eisner Family Foundation added: “Throughout his career, Will Eisner generously gave of himself to budding comics artists and writers, encouraging them to pursue their dreams and to strive towards excellence.
 In his work, he relentlessly pushed the limits of what comics could accomplish, resulting in the creation of the literary graphic novel.
 On behalf of his legacy, it is an honor to provide funding support to this year’s two grant winners.
 Each, in distinctive and exceptional ways, is expanding and diversifying the inspiring roles libraries can fulfill with vision and creativity in the use of graphic literature.
 Our hearty congratulations to the 2017 grant recipients, and the winning librarians Erin Boyington and Jessica Mlotkowski for their outstanding work.”

 About The Will and Ann Eisner Family Foundation

 The Will and Ann Eisner Family Foundation fosters innovation and creativity in graphic literature, sequential art and comics.
-It encourages others to continue and build upon the legacy of Will Eisner, who broke new ground in the development of visual narrative and the language of comics and was the creator of The Spirit, John Law, Lady Luck, Mr. Mystic, Uncle Sam, Blackhawk, Sheena and countless others.
+It encourages others to continue and build upon the legacy of Will Eisner, who broke new ground in the development of visual narrative and the language of comics.
+Will Eisner is best known for being the creator of The Spirit comic, for developing comics for education and training, and for writing the first modern graphic novel.
 For more information about Will Eisner visit www.willeisner.com.